What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Aluminum

-The Catch: Requires a liner; the liner can degrade
+The Catch: Requires a liner that can degrade

 Expert Analysis: Why We Skip Aluminum